calderon104/calderon104/README.md

 - 👋 Hi, I’m @calderon104
-- 👀 I’m interested in games, stuffs
+- 👀 I’m interested in :)
-- 🌱 I’m currently learning how to programming
+- 🌱 I’m currently learning :D
-- 💞️ I’m looking to collaborate on nothing at the moment.
+- 💞️ I’m looking to collaborate :)
-- 📫 How to reach me: teach me or make me laught
+- 📫 How to reach me: :D

 <!---
 calderon104/calderon104 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.